JhonnyJason/thingy-schema-utils-sources/ressources/README.md

 const error = validateUser({role:"user", name: "Max Mustermann"});
 ```

-### 4. Custom Types and Errors
+### 3. Custom Types and Errors
-You have all the power to add your specific types or to overwrite the validators and stringifiers of any already given type as long as they are not `locked`.
+You have all the power to add your specific types or to overwrite the validators of any already given type as long as the library is not `locked`.

-Notice that there has been an arbitrary limit of a maximum of 999 different types and 999 different errorCodes.
+Notice that there has been set an arbitrary limit of a maximum of 999 different types and 999 different errorCodes.
 This limit is very arbitrarily set to a number which is thought to never be reached.

 ```javascript
 // Define a new error